Are red blood cells (RBCs) essential for blood transfusions and medical treatments?

 Common Blood Types

-The ABO and Rh blood group systems classify blood types.
-Among these:
+The ABO and Rh blood group systems categorize blood types.
+Notable examples include:

-- O Positive (O+): The most common type, highly sought after for transfusions.
+- O Positive (O+): The most prevalent type and highly sought after for transfusions.

-- O Negative (O-): Known as the universal donor, suitable for almost all recipients.
+- O Negative (O-): Known as the universal donor, compatible with nearly all recipients.

 Blood Type Compatibility